 While we may try to ignore certain smaller electrical problems, this isn’t advised as a property’s electrics can be dangerous and cause harm to your home, but also to its occupants or anyone who visits.
 This is because faulty wiring can lead to increasing electrical currents and an increased risk of electric shocks.
 Plus, any loose, frayed or overheated wiring can lead to a fire breaking out which can be extremely dangerous and cause injury, irreparable damage, and loss of life.
-Here are 3 signs that you may need an electrician.

 1. Flickering Lights